Aumni-Fund/react-coding-challenge/README.md

 - [ ] Your Git commit history is clean and meaningful.

 ## Submission
-1. Zip your project up
+1. Zip your project up.

 2. Email your project to [Aumni Eng Recruiting](mailto:eng-recruiting@aumni.fund)